Wrocław Stadium: Location

 Stadium is located in Wrocław, in the Fabryczna district administratively belonging to the Pilczyce Osiedle.

 Transport

 National road 94 runs just south of the stadium.
 A new motorway bypass A8 was built as part of the infrastructure for the stadium.

 Currently, the stadium can be reached by different kinds of public transport.
-By buses: 103, 403, 435 and tram 31PLUS from the north side, and by the trams 3, 10, 20, 33PLUS, and bus 128 from the south side.
+By buses: 103, 403, 435 and tram 18, 21 from the north side, and by the trams 3, 10, 20, 22, and bus 128 from the south side.

 On the south side of the stadium, a transport interchange is situated, including a new train station called Wroclaw Stadion.
-A two-way railway line run at the zero level, while at the first level a tram line is prepared to connect the city center with Leśnica.
+A two-way railway line run at the zero level, while at the first level a tram line is prepared to connect the city centre with Leśnica.
 The transport interchange is also available for vehicular traffic.
 A car park, city bus stop, bicycle paths and parking for cyclists are located there.
 A heliport is located on the eastern side of the stadium.